-Disclosure 5.E.3 Approximately 15%- 25% of Midwestern Securities' revenue comes from commission-based investment business and insurance business.
+Disclosure 5.E.3.
+Approximately 10%- 25% of Midwestern Securities' revenue comes from commission-based investment business and insurance business.

 Disclosure 5.E.
 4. Do we charge advisory fees in addition to commissions or markups?

 We do charge advisory fees and the firm potentially receives compensation in revenue sharing from a platform fee.
-This platform fee is paid by the advisor as a reduction of the charged advisory fee.
+The cost of this platform fee is bundled into the advisory fee paid by clients.